 Proposals may address a specific constituency such as families; they may cross departments or focus within a discipline; they may target several residence halls, or a variety of student groups.
 Their purpose should be to explore the role and relevance of community in creating a more balanced and fulfilling graduate experience.
 Take a look at some model programs and why they were successful, or scroll through the project archive for a brief description of past projects.

 If you are interested in applying for funding, see the guidelines below.
-The proposal deadline for 2014-2015 is 11:59pm on Friday, October 16, 2015.
+The proposal deadline for the 2016-17 academic year is Friday, October 14, 2016.
 Contact the Grants program with questions at gslg [at] mit.edu.

 Apply for a grant